prajwaldd20/prajwaldd20/README.md

 - 🌱 I’m currently learning **Back End Development & Basics of ML**

-- 👨‍💻 All of my projects are available at [https://main--prajwaldahake.netlify.app/](https://main--prajwaldahake.netlify.app/)

 - 💬 Ask me about **JavaScript, React**

 - 📫 How to reach me **pddahake96@gmail.com**